napari/napari.github.io/tutorials/dask.md

 Chunked file formats exist (such as [hdf5](https://support.hdfgroup.org/HDF5/) and [zarr](https://zarr.readthedocs.io/en/stable/)) that store data in a way that makes it easier to retrieve arbitrary subsets of the dataset, but they require either data duplication, or "committing" to a new file standard.

-> **Note**: This tutorial is not meant to promote a folder of TIFFs as a "good way" to store large datasets on disk; but it is an undoubtedly common scenario in microscopy.
+> **Note**: This tutorial is not meant to promote a folder of TIFFs as a "good way" to store large datasets on disk; but it is undoubtedly a common scenario in microscopy.
 Chunked formats such as `hdf5` or `zarr` are superior in many ways, but they do require the user to either duplicate their data, or go "all in" and delete the original data after conversion.
-And while `napari` can easily handle something like a `zarr` store, it can be a bit more limiting inasmuch as it requires programs that are capable of viewing it (i.e. you can't currently simply drag it into Fiji ...)
+And while `napari` can easily handle something like a `zarr` store, it can be a bit more limiting inasmuch as it requires programs that are capable of viewing it (i.e. you can't necessarily just drag it into Fiji ...)

-The first part of this tutorial demonstrates how to use [`dask`](https://docs.dask.org/en/latest/) and [`dask.delayed`](https://docs.dask.org/en/latest/delayed.html) (or [`dask_image`](https://github.com/dask/dask-image)) to feed napari image data "[lazily](https://en.wikipedia.org/wiki/Lazy_evaluation)": that is, the specific image file corresponding to the requested timepoint/channel is only read from disk at the moment it is required (based on the current position of the dimension sliders in `napari`).
+The first part of this tutorial demonstrates how to use [`Dask`](https://docs.dask.org/en/latest/) and [`dask.delayed`](https://docs.dask.org/en/latest/delayed.html) (or [`dask_image`](https://github.com/dask/dask-image)) to feed `napari` image data "[lazily](https://en.wikipedia.org/wiki/Lazy_evaluation)": that is, the specific image file corresponding to the requested timepoint/channel is only read from disk at the moment it is required (based on the current position of the dimension sliders in `napari`).
 Additionally, we will see that *any* function that takes a filepath and returns a `numpy` array can be used to lazily read image data.
-This can be useful if you have a proprietary format that is not immediately recognized by napari (but for which you have at least some way of reading into a `numpy` array)
+This can be useful if you have a proprietary format that is not immediately recognized by `napari` (but for which you have at least some way of reading into a `numpy` array)

-In some cases, data must be further processed prior to viewing, such as a deskewing step in stage-scanning light sheet microscopes.
+In some cases, data must be further processed prior to viewing, such as a deskewing step for images acquired on a stage-scanning light sheet microscope.
 Or perhaps you'd like to apply some basic image corrections or ratiometry prior to viewing.
 The second part of this tutorial demonstrates the use of the [`dask.array.map_blocks`](https://docs.dask.org/en/latest/array-api.html#dask.array.map_blocks) function to describe an arbitrary sequence of functions in a declarative manner that will be performed *on demand* as you explore the data (i.e. move the sliders) in `napari`.

 ## using dask.delayed to load images

-If you have a function that can take a filename and return a `numpy` array, for instance `skimage.io.imread`, you can create a "lazy" version of that function by calling `dask.delayed` on the function itself.
+If you have a function that can take a filename and return a `numpy` array, such as `skimage.io.imread`, you can create a "lazy" version of that function by calling `dask.delayed` on the function itself.
 This *new* function, when handed a filename, will not actually read the file until explicitly asked with the `compute()` method:

 ```python
 from skimage.io import imread